VioletGiraffe/ShaderPlayground/README.md

 ***Building***

-* A compiler with C++ 14 support is required.
+* A compiler with C++20 support is required.
-* Qt 5.8 or newer required.
+* Qt 5.15 or newer required.
 * Windows: you can build using either Qt Creator or Visual Studio for IDE.
-Visual Studio 2015 or newer is required - v140 toolset or newer.
+Visual Studio 2022 or newer is required - v143 toolset (or newer).
 Run `qmake -tp vc -r` to generate the solution for Visual Studio.
-I have not tried building with MinGW, but it should work as long as you enable C++ 14 support.
+I have not tried building with MinGW, but it should work as long as you enable C++20 support.
 * Linux: open the project file in Qt Creator and build it.
 * Mac OS X: You can use either Qt Creator (simply open the project in it) or Xcode (run `qmake -r -spec macx-xcode` and open the Xcode project that's been generated).